etsuprun/halefdocs/index.rst

 In the Install dialog that appears, in the "Work with:" field at the top, add the VTP's update site: http://build.openmethods.com/downloads/OpenVXML5.0/repository/ and hit Enter.

-Check the `OpenVXML 5.0` as well as the `Uncategorized packages` at the top and click Next.
+Check the *OpenVXML 5.0* as well as *Uncategorized* packages and click Next.
 Note that this part takes a little while.

+On the *Review Licenses* screen, there aren't actually any licenses to review.
+Just click *I accept the terms...* and then *Finish*.

+During the installation you'll need to click OK once, to allow unsigned content to be installed.